 TWO: GO SHOPPING

-It’s hard to fit all the holiday shopping in one month’s budget so I like to buy a few things early:
+It’s hard to fit all the holiday shopping into one month’s budget so I like to buy a few things early.
+Better to shop in the malls, retail stores, or online now than wait until after Thanksgiving!
+Plus it will spread out spending money through the next several months.

 - Christmas pillow covers – I’ve written a whole article about how I decorate my living room by switching out throw pillow covers and where to get them for under $10!